-Most online EdD programs in the field consist of anywhere from 54 to 66 post-masters credits, and take roughly three years of study to complete.
+Most online EdD programs in the field consist of anywhere from 54 to 66 post-masters credits, and take three to five years of study to complete.
 While requirements vary from program to program, students can generally expect a curriculum comprised of core coursework, concentration courses, electives, and dissertation research.

 Core courses in a Community College Leadership program tend to focus on advanced study of fundamental theories and principles in the field, as well as either qualitative or quantitative research methods.
 Here are a few examples of topics commonly covered in this portion of the curriculum:

 - Leadership and Ethics: This course examines various leadership theories and how they can be applied to managing staff and students, as well as the unique ethical considerations related to college administration and adult education programs.

 - Advanced Learning Theory: In-depth study of andragogical principles and different theories and models of adult and lifelong learning, exploring the latest research in neuroscience and cognitive development across the lifespan.